CL0110/acfr-sensitivity-extraction/README.md

 ## Overview

 Public pension plans are required to disclose the sensitivity of their net pension liability (NPL) to changes in the discount rate.
 This information is buried across hundreds of ACFRs — lengthy PDF financial reports that vary widely in format and structure.
-Manually locating and transcribing this data from 200+ reports (50,000+ pages) took weeks.
+Manually locating and transcribing this data from 200+ reports (50,000+ pages) took weeks, if not months.

 This pipeline compresses that process into a single day by: